WillieStevenson/laravel-blog/README.md

 # laravel-blog
 A simple blog using laravel

-This is the blog that I built to use as a template for all of my sites.
+This is a small, light-weight, no outside dependency (other than what laravel requires) blog app that I built to use as a template for all of my sites.
-The reason I built this was because I wanted a small, light-weight, minimalistic, and no outside dependency application (other than what laravel requires).

 ## Installation